rsysadmin-com/zammad_installer/README.md

     -keyout $ssl_key -out $ssl_crt

 ```
-...or just let the script run as it comes out-of-the-box and simply adjust the path to your own certificates on your zammad_ssl.conf file once the install process is completed.
+...or just let the script run as it comes out-of-the-box and simply adjust the path to your own certificates on your zammad_ssl.conf file once the install process is completed, which is what I do.

 The Zammad installer will not check for any proxy settings and will continue assuming that your system can access the web.
 It is a common mistake to forget this previous step if needed within your organization.